Jim-F/UCSD_p-Trek/source/README.md

 <img src="../screenshots/DOS-hosted-p-System/Dosfiler_5.jpg" width="95%">
 </p>

-Finally, after the p-System is "H(alt"ed, XFER.VOL can be copied (in DOS) to the 1.44 MB floppy image and, after the floppy is "ejected" from PCem (Disc->Eject drive B:), WinImage can be used again to extract (Image->Extract) XFER.VOL into the D:\PCE (or wherever) PCE directory for attachment to the standalone p-System.
+Finally, after the p-System is "H(alt"ed, XFER.VOL can be copied (in DOS) to the 1.44 MB floppy image and then, after the floppy is "ejected" from PCem (Disc->Eject drive B:), WinImage can be used again to extract (Image->Extract) XFER.VOL into the D:\PCE (or wherever) PCE directory for attachment to the standalone p-System.

 So that was cumbersome, but worked "reasonably" well.
 However, the transfer occasionally inserted stray bytes into a text (Fortran source) file which would cause problems, and necessitated checking each file in the p-System text editor.
 (Only the "Edvance" editor on the DOS-hosted version actually showed these stray characters; they were invisible in the standalone p-System's editor.
 You can see one of these stray characters just to the left of the cursor in the screenshot below.
 The strays almost always appeared in exactly the same location, for some reason.)